m-meingast/Sorting/README.md

 ## Compare Algorithms

 Compare the execution time of your algorithm with the execution time of your QuickSort or BubbleSort implementation.
-Which one is faster?
+Which one is the fastest?

 **Use methods for the individual tasks**.
-You can also use as many helper methods, as you need.
+You can also use as many helper methods as you need.
 Mark them as private.